mahdicanfixit/lab-environment-ubuntu-hardening/README.md

 <img width="960" height="747" alt="image" src="https://github.com/user-attachments/assets/98403230-f333-40ce-b69e-56720c0620c9" />

-Once the installion is complete this will appear, we will click on New because we are creating a new VM. a new pop up will appear where you will fill the VM Name and ISO image. ill name my VM ubuntu and for the ISO image we will put our ubuntu verison that we installed and it should look like this:
+Once the installation is complete this will appear, we will click on New because we are creating a new VM. a new pop up will appear where you will fill the VM Name and ISO image. ill name my VM ubuntu and for the ISO image we will put our ubuntu verison that we installed and it should look like this:

 <img width="820" height="410" alt="image" src="https://github.com/user-attachments/assets/507e3b50-c820-4fa0-a5c6-d158c11fbfff" />